morenyang/blog-revamp/content/articles/2020/getting-start-with-react/index.md

 You can read the slides below, or download the PDF at the end of the article.

-Should you have any questions about this article, please feel free to discus with me.
+Should you have any questions about this article, please feel free to discuss with me.

 ![](./images/Slide1.PNG)
 ![](./images/Slide2.PNG)